End to end complete rebuilding of Nestlé's global training and learning homepage.

 Broadly,looking at the left graph, the system seemed to beat the trend, the number of contributers not being too much lower than the number of pure consumers.

-Looking to the extent to which people contribute however 90-9-1 tended to apply more, for instance in number of posts in each blog on the site, as shown in the right hand graph.
+Looking to the extent to which people contribute however 90-9-1 tended to apply more, for instance in number of posts in each blog, as shown in the right hand graph.

 Though my later studies at Nestlé have tended to find that age matters little (different corporate culture? a case of older age groups just taking longer to adapt?),